You are at the top of the page

 From Tower prisoner to English Queen

-Queen Elizabeth I was the last monarch of the Tudor dynasty, who ruled England between 1558 and 1603.
+Queen Elizabeth I was the last monarch of the Tudor dynasty.
+Her reign, known as the Elizabethan period, lasted from 1558 until her death in 1603.
 The daughter of Henry VIII and Anne Boleyn, Elizabeth became Queen aged 25, at a time of political crisis.
-The 'Virgin Queen' never married, but instead pledged her body to England itself.
+Known as the 'Virgin Queen', she never married but instead pledged her body to England itself.

 Elizabeth’s path to the throne was by no means smooth.
 After her mother was executed at the Tower of London, the young Princess was declared illegitimate.
 The reigns of her brother, Edward VI and her older sister Mary I, saw England beset by religious conflict and impoverished by war.